lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 city: Póvoa de Varzim, Portugal
 ---

-In this post I'll walk through the implementation of a Virtual DOM in a bit over 200 lines of JavaScript.
+In this post I'll walk through the full implementation of a Virtual DOM in a bit over 200 lines of JavaScript.

-The result is full-featured (TodoMVC) and sufficiently performant (updating 10k nodes at 60fps).
+The result is a full-featured (TodoMVC) and sufficiently performant (updating 10k nodes at 60fps) Virtual DOM library.
-It's available on NPM as the [smvc](https://github.com/lazamar/smvc) library.
+It's available on NPM as the [smvc](https://github.com/lazamar/smvc) package.

 The main goal is to illustrate the fundamental technique behind tools like React.